-To apply for a resource consent, you or your agent will need to complete an application form and provide all of the necessary supporting information.
+To apply for a resource consent or other resource management application you (or your agent) will need to complete an application form and provide all the necessary supporting information.

 Refer to Preparing your application to check you have all the supporting information before you submit an application.

 The best method of applying for resource consent is using our Online Services web portal.
 You can upload your documents directly.
 Please read Your guide to submitting a Resource Consent application via Online Services [PDF, 2.2 MB] before you start.

 Processing of applications does not commence until the required fee or deposit is paid (except where the applicant has a credit arrangement with the Council).
 After the application has been submitted an invoice will be emailed to you with information about payment methods.

 You (or your agent) will be advised by email when your application has been received, and you will also be contacted by the planner who will process your application.

 Applications are checked for completeness before they are accepted for processing.
 Incomplete applications are not accepted and need to be resubmitted with all of the necessary information.
 If your application is incomplete we will contact you within 10 working days to let you know what is missing.